Winzen/freecodecamp.org/Project Euler/README.md

  :brazil: Usei esses exercicios para praticar meu uso de Numpy e JS.
 Então os exercicios sempre vão tentar resolver as questoes com o uso do Numpy quando feitos em python.

- :us: i'm using these challenges to practice my numpy and JS.
+ :us: I'm using these challenges to practice my numpy and JS.
 So, when the challenge was done in the Python i'll use numpy to solve them.

 # Certificado